 For his part, Son Suk-ku as Jang Nan-gam is a perfect match for Choi as Tang.
 Where Tang is a man who sways in the wind even when he’s confident in his choices, Nan-gam is resolute.
 He is immovable in his approach to securing justice, and his capability of flying off the handle at the sight of injustice is integral to shaping how he responds to the mystery surrounding Tang.
 With every subsequent coincidence surrounding Tang, Nan-gam digs in deeper to the point of losing his standing as a Detective.

 While it would be easy to dismiss the large sequences of the episodes that don’t focus on our leads, A Killer Paradox expertly uses every minute of runtime to pack in the story.
 We get to know Tang’s victims as much as him.
 Their crimes vary in severity and often involve violence against women.
-The series thankfully doesn’t choose to exploit these acts of violence by showing the audience them in detail.
+Thankfully, the series doesn’t choose to exploit these acts of violence by showing them to the audience in detail.

 Stories about killers who kill bad people aren’t new.
 The chokehold Dexter had on pop culture in the aughts showed an audience hungry for retribution.
-While A Killer Paradox rewards its audience with moments of epic comeuppance, it’s the way the series complicates the straightforward theme that makes it stand out.
+While A Killer Paradox rewards its audience with moments of epic comeuppance, how the series complicates the straightforward theme makes it stand out.
 Does intent matter?
 Does intent mar the vengeance enacted for victims you don’t know?
 While some moral elements stop just before they’re deeply explored, others are the guiding frame of the narrative.

 A Killer Paradox is streaming now exclusively on Netflix in the United States.